kopteryx/AEM-3103-Final-Project-2024/README.md

 [PaperPlane](PaperPlane.m)

-This is the main script that runs all of the graphing and compution needed for the project.
+This is the main script that runs all of the graphing and computation needed for the project.

 # Figures